 Skip to main content

-The Beisa Oryx also called the East African Oryx, is a captivating and rare antelope type found in the dry regions of eastern Africa.
+The Beisa Oryx also called the East African Oryx, is a captivating and rare antelope type found in the dry regions of Eastern Africa.

 Its distinctive black-and-white patterns and lengthy, slender horns are a marvel to the witness.
 Nevertheless, this grand animal's allure is not just skin-deep.